Pet Parasite Prevention

 - Check our online pharmacy for special pricing on featured tick products in October only!

 Fleas are the type of parasite that finds a host, latches on and holds for as long as possible.
 If given enough time, female fleas feed, mate, and can start laying eggs within 24-36 hours.
 The eggs are laid on your pet, only to fall off, often where your pet spends the most time such as their bedding or your furniture.
 They are not able to survive in near-freezing temperatures for long, however, in a home, they of course will be a little too cozy.
 They are also good at finding protected areas such as under homes or in barns in which to weather out the winter.
 Fleas are difficult to get rid of, but easy to prevent.
-Don’t chance it—protect your pet for the entire year!
+Don’t chance it—protect your cat and dog with flea prevention for the entire year!

 Heartworms are spread via mosquito bites.
 The larvae enter into your pet’s bloodstream and travel to the heart or lungs where they grow into adults and induce heartworm disease in dogs.
 Cats can be affected as well, though less frequently (but not less severely).
-Luckily, mosquitoes do die out in the winter, but their resurgence becomes more and more difficult to predict each year, so constant prevention is important.
+Luckily, mosquitoes do die out in the winter, but their resurgence becomes more and more difficult to predict each year, so constant heartworm prevention is important.
 Many heartworm medications also protect against other internal parasites as well, including hookworms, roundworms, and tapeworms making them useful all year round.

 Dr. Petty and his Arbor Pointe staff are so very compassionate and extremely professional!
 I’ve taken my dogs and cats here for years.
 The clinic is pristinely clean!
 I very much appreciate their excellent communication and total up to date knowledge for the needs of my fur babies!
 Highly recommend!